uptane/pures/pure2.md

 }
 ```

-#### metadata/director/offline-update-snapshot.json
+#### metadata/director/Offline-update-snapshot.json

-This sample offline-update snapshot metadata file indicates to the device that the latest version of offline-update-EMEA.json is 5, and the latest version of offline-update-APAC.json is 3 (and also indicates the hashes of those files, though this is not required by PURE-2).
+This sample Offline-update Snapshot metadata file indicates to the device that the latest version of Offline-update-EMEA.json is 5, and the latest version of Offline-update-APAC.json is 3 (and also indicates the hashes of those files, though this is not required by PURE-2).
 The device SHALL reject any other version of either of those files.
 It also SHALL reject any offline updates after 2021-11-21T15:38:10Z.
-Note that this doesn't mean that offline-update-EMEA.json version 5 and offline-update-APAC.json version 3 stop being valid on that date: if the device already has valid offline-update snapshot metadata with a higher version number than this (which might have been received from an OTA update or from another offline update), it can still use the versions of offline-update-EMEA.json and offline-update-APAC.json on this USB stick if the newer offline-update-snapshot.json indicates those are still the latest versions of those files.
+Note that this doesn't mean that Offline-update-EMEA.json version 5 and Offline-update-APAC.json version 3 stop being valid on that date: if the device already has valid Offline-update Snapshot metadata with a higher version number than this (which might have been received from an OTA update or from another offline update), it can still use the versions of Offline-update-EMEA.json and Offline-update-APAC.json on this USB stick if the newer Offline-update-snapshot.json indicates those are still the latest versions of those files.

 ```
 {